Vision-Based Mistake Analysis in Procedural Activities: A Review of Advances and Challenges: Methodological and Supervision-Based Grouping of Mistake Analysis Approaches

 Grauman et al. in Ego-Exo4D~\cite{grauman2024ego} explore a weak mistake detection strategy with two variants depending on supervision granularity: (1) \textit{instance-level supervision}, where both video segments and key-step labels are provided during training and inference, analogous to action recognition, and (2) \textit{procedure-level supervision}, where training and inference use unlabeled segments along with a taxonomy of procedure-specific key-step names.
 In the second approach, key-step assignments are generated via a pre-trained video-language model, providing pseudo-labels and exemplifying self-supervised weak supervision.
 Similarly, Ghoddoosian et al.~\cite{ATA} propose a weakly-supervised method for instructional mistake detection using only activity transcripts without frame-level labels or error examples.
 Supervision is limited to expected action sequences, with no temporal error information.
 Their method infers frame-wise action boundaries by aligning predictions to the transcript using a loss that enforces consistency with valid sequences while maximizing separation from invalid ones.
 Narasimhan et al.~\cite{narasimhan2023learning}, in \textit{VideoTaskformer}, operate under weak supervision differently: instead of aligning to a transcript, the model learns procedural knowledge by predicting masked steps within instructional sequences.
 Trained with step-level annotations (e.g., “crack egg”, “whisk”, “pour”), without step timing or correctness information, it infers missing steps based on surrounding context, acquiring a representation of procedural structure that identifies absent or out-of-order steps.
+In more recent works, Lee and Elhamifar~\cite{lee2025error} andJ Huang et al.~\cite{huang2025modeling} utilize structure-driven weakly supervised methods that leverage a predefined task graph as indirect supervision.
+Unlike transcript-alignment or masked-step prediction approaches, these methods do not require frame-level step labels or error annotations; instead, they perform joint step alignment and error recognition by optimizing a dynamic programming objective constrained by the graph topology.
+This framework allows both frame~\cite{lee2025error} and node~\cite{lee2025error,huang2025modeling} skipping, enabling the model to infer deviations from canonical execution without relying on densely annotated training data.